liuyinglao/JsPyTorchLiveTemplate/README.md

 # JsPyTorchLiveTemplate
-A minimum example to add react-native-pytorch-core to a fresh react-native tempalte
+As a proof of concept, I build a minimum example to add react-native-pytorch-core to a fresh react-native tempalte